ariviom/cobble/memory/active-context.md

 ## Active Decisions

 - MVP remains fully usable without auth; Supabase accounts are additive and should not break local-only flows.
-- Rebrickable stays the canonical source for parts/sets; BrickLink is used only for pricing and supersets in Identify.
+- Rebrickable stays the canonical source for parts/sets; **BrickLink is now the canonical source for minifigures**.
 - BrickOwl export and advanced rarity analytics remain out of scope for now.
-- Accessibility is “good enough for MVP” but complex widgets (filters, color pickers, Identify chips, modals) should be revisited as part of the improvements backlog.
+- Accessibility is "good enough for MVP" but complex widgets (filters, color pickers, Identify chips, modals) should be revisited as part of the improvements backlog.
-- Once minifig RB↔BL coverage is high and stable, plan to phase out and remove the `bricklink_minifig_mappings` table (and its runtime usage), treating `bl_set_minifigs` as the canonical mapping source and deriving any global RB→BL views from it instead.
+- The `bricklink_minifig_mappings` table is kept for historical data but no longer actively used for runtime lookups.